Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Post-Graduation Supervision Requirements:

 Persons applying as a Licensed Social Worker who have a baccalaureate degree in social work shall complete 3 years of supervised professional experience subsequent to obtaining the baccalaureate degree.
-For purposes of this subsection, supervised professional experience is that experience directly related to social work as defined in Qualifications for license as licensed social worker 225 ILCS 20/9A.
 The experience shall be:

 • Obtained under the direct supervision of a certified social worker registered under the Social Workers Registration Act, Licensed Clinical Social Worker, Licensed Social Worker, diplomate in clinical social work, designated member of ACSW or other appropriate supervisor as approved by the Board.